SergheiMihailov/adapt_med_seg/blogpost.md

 ### Low Rank Adaptation (LoRA)

-LoRA (Low-Rank Adaptation) is a technique used to adapt large pre-trained models to specific tasks without significantly increasing computational requirements [[13]](#ref13).
-It does this by breaking down weight matrices into low-rank components, making fine-tuning more efficient and reducing the number of trainable parameters.
-In this study, we use LoRA to adapt SegVol (initially trained on CT volumes) to improve its performance on MRI data.
-By taking this approach we want to leverage the strengths of the pre-trained model while tailoring it to a different medical imaging modality.
+LoRA (Low-Rank Adaptation) is a technique used to adapt large pre-trained models to downstream tasks without significantly increasing computational requirements [[13]](#ref13).
+LoRA reduces the training time and memory footprint of training large models by decomposing the updates of the model's weights into low-rank components.
+In this study, we use LoRA to adapt SegVol (initially trained on CT volumes) to directly improve its performance on MRI data.
+We aim to leverage the strengths of the pre-trained model while tailoring it to a different medical imaging modality.

 ### Mixture of Adapters (MoA)